mschuchard/linter-puppet-parsing/README.md

 The Puppet or Puppet Enterprise client software is required to be installed (preferably from a package or a gem) before using this.
 Version 4 or higher of Puppet is required, and version 6.x or 7.x is recommended.
 The Linter and Language-Puppet Atom packages are also required.

 ### Usage
-- Avoid specifying arguments or flags (e.g. `--debug`) that greatly affect the formatting of the parser output.
-These will cause issues.
 - The Puppet parser only throws errors for the first line of errors it encounters in a manifest, so this linter only displays one line of errors at a time.
 However, multiple lines of warnings will be displayed.
 - On Windows, you have to specify the absolute path to the Puppet executable, even if it is in your environment `PATH` (e.g. `C:\Program Files\Puppet Labs\Puppet\bin\puppet`).